Colin3191/Colin3191/README.md

 ### Hi there 👋

-- ⚡ I’m currently as a frontEnd.
+- ⚡ I’m currently working as a Frontend Developer.

 **Languages and Tools:**